mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-data.md

 * Pick one example from Chapter 4 of Data Feminism.
 In what way(s) would this author argue that the example dehumanized people through data?

 **Part 3:** Read *[Dehumanization in Medicine: Causes, Solutions, and Functions](https://search.ebscohost.com/login.aspx?direct=true&db=edsfra&AN=edsfra.25778882&site=eds-live&authtype=ip,sso&custid=s8895369)*.
 * In the process of developing ML models for healthcare contexts, are we at risk of dehumanizing patients?
-Which of the six causes identified by the author are applicable to us.
+Which of the six causes identified by the author are applicable to us (and why).
 Are there causes that are applicable to us that aren't mentioned?
 * Read *[Words, Do No Harm](https://www.hopkinsmedicine.org/news/articles/2023/05/words-do-no-harm)*.
-What are the ways in which dehumanizing language affect patient care?
-What are potential effects of dehumanizing language in ML for healthcare?
+What are the ways in which dehumanizing language can affect patient care?
+* Is there language we use when talking about ML that's implicitly dehumanizing?
 ````